Where can I see Kangaroos in the wild near Sydney?

 Euroka Campground in the Blue Mountains National Park

 If you want to combine camping and Kangaroo watching the Euroka campground is your go-to place.
-Euroka has five camping areas with designated carpark facilities.
-The campground includes walk-in tents, picnic tables, barbeque facilities, and toilets, and is about a 5 to 15-meter walk from the carpark.
+Euroka has five camping areas with designated car park facilities.
+The campground includes walk-in tents, picnic tables, barbeque facilities, and toilets, and is about a 5 to 15-meter walk from the car park.
 It’s a real camping experience, so you will need to take your own food, drinking and cooking water and firewood.
+Most of the private Blue Mountains tours stop here for a quick wildlife photography session before head to see amazing lookouts at Blue Mountains.

 - Location: Glenbrook area in Blue Mountains National Park